A Candlelight Saturday Night at Château Vaux Le Vicomte

 Then we had the pleasure of dining in the Restaurant L’Ecureil which features delicious food including steak, pork and vegetables accompanied by beverages including French wine.
 Restaurant Charmilles, in the garden offers special candlelight dinners of a half lobster and steak with or without champagne and other fixed priced dinners at 49 Euros without champagne and 59 with champagne.
 The people we talked to who had dined there said it was great.
 There is also a snack bar and a picnic area.

 We enjoyed touring the magnificent castle and admiring the grand ballroom,; the bedrooms and other rooms of the private apartments.
 The tapestries hung were magnificant to see.
 Audioguides in different languages help visitors understand the things that they are looking at.
 They enriched our experience and we noticed that most people were listening to them.
 We felt as if we were living in the era of André Fouquet.at Château Vaux Le Vicomte.

 .
 This fall in mid November the chateau will feature the Palace of Chocolate with chocolate makers having tastings and sharing some of their know how.Then there is Christmas at Vaux Le Vicomte .
 Any season is a good time to tour this magnificent castle and its gardens.

-Posted by Jane Rosenstein on September 16, 2013, With 1874 Reads Filed under Of Interest.
+Posted by Jane Rosenstein on September 16, 2013, With 1882 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.